Interoccupy/InterOccupy/wp-content/plugins/polylang-auto-translation/readme.txt

 e.g.

-1. Upload `polylangat` directory to the `/wp-content/plugins/` directory
+1. Upload `polylang-auto-translation` directory to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress

 == Frequently Asked Questions ==